-As a race, the British has always been more accepting of eccentricity and quirkiness than many of our global cousins.
+As a race, the British have always been more accepting of eccentricity and quirkiness than many of our global cousins.
 This is going to be reflected this year in an increase in quirky weddings.

-In this context, a quirky wedding could include a double decker bus as wedding transport, wellies as wedding shoes, unusual wedding ceremony locations, pet-friendly weddings, hand-painted cakes, wild flowers, flower crowns and much more.
+In this context, a quirky wedding could include a double-decker bus as wedding transport, wellies as wedding shoes, unusual wedding ceremony locations, pet-friendly weddings, hand-painted cakes, wildflowers, flower crowns and much more.